eternaltyro/bank-security-india/docs/en/index.rst

 I look at password strengths for user logins.
 Minimum length below 8 is a major fail and maximum lengths below 20 is again a fail.Having a lax requirement for length of passwords encourages bad password discipline.
 People should be allowed to think in terms of pass-phrases than pass'words'.
 For this reason, the minimum and maximum password lengths need be reasonable numbers.

 .. tip::
-   Password Entrophy is a measure of how difficult it is to guess a users' password under certain assumptions.
+   Password Entrophy is a measure of how difficult it is to guess a user's password under certain assumptions.
 If the entropy is high, then the password is difficult to guess.
-For passwords to have high entropy, they must not have identifiable information, dictionary words, sequences of alphabets & numbers and known patterns (like qwerty, abc123).
+For passwords to have high entropy, they MUST NOT have identifiable information, dictionary words, sequences of alphabets & numbers or known patterns (like qwerty, abc123).
 So a password or a pass-phrase, rather should be sufficiently long, contain upper and lower case alphabets, numbers and special characters.

    And passwords should be memorable ( like XKCD's correcthorsebatterystaple or Ed.
 Snowden's MargaretThatcherisa110%SEXY.)
 And one should never use the same password on more than one account.
 What the actual fuck?!